sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ```

-- In Property you have to pass `PropertyType` type pf value , you can access by using `PropertyType` it self.
+- In Property you have to pass `PropertyType` type pf value , you can access it by using `PropertyType` itself.

-2. Zip Creation and get file name and file path
+2. Zip Creation and get the file name and file path

-After Scaning compltion you get `filePath` and `fileName` with the use of this call back.
+After Scanning completion, you get `filePath` and `fileName` with the use of this callback.
-fileName and filePath is require for upload file in server.
+fileName and filePath are required to upload files to the server.

 ```swift